emcdo411/ceco-executive-brief/README.md

 ## Why The Page Exists

-This repo supports a focused introduction to CECO leadership through Ken Jones.
+This repo supports a focused introduction to CECO leadership through Kevin Jones.

 The intended ask: